brianduff/piece-buffer/README.md

 ## Performance

-TODO: Compare performance to basic strings.
+TODO: Compare performance to basic strings, write up benchmark.

 ---
 This is not an officially supported Google product.